MarkOdinSon/Personal-finance-manager/README.md

-# Personal finance manager on Rials
+# Personal finance manager on Rails
 - only for local using
 - only for one user
 - without user auth <br>